Highly competent care for LGBTQ patients—from childhood through senior years

 - Treatment for sexual dysfunction

-The physicians on this page are Main Line Health LGBTQ Inclusive Care providers who have undergone additional training to understand the unique needs of the LGBTQ community and to provide highly competent care.
+The clinicians on this page are providers who have undergone additional training to understand the unique needs of the LGBTQ community and to provide highly competent care.
 As we continue to expand on diversity, respect and inclusion throughout the Main Line Health system, this list will continue to grow.

 Transgender children should be supported, nurtured and cared for, whether in their homes, in their schools or through policies enacted at the state and federal levels. – American Academy of Pediatrics